srid/emanote/README.md

 cd haskell-knowledge-base/
 ```

-Then go back to Emabook, and edit its `.ghcid` file to refer to the haskell-knowledge-base directory instead.
+Then go back to Emanote, and edit its `.ghcid` file to refer to the haskell-knowledge-base directory instead.
 It should contain something like this:

 ```
 --warnings -T ":main -C ../haskell-knowledge-base"